lucasquemelli/cardio_catch_disease/README.md

 **H10.** How are the cases of heart diseases distributed among systolic blood pressures?

 **H11.** How are the cases of heart diseases distributed among diastolic blood pressures?

+# 3. Solution Strategy

+**Step 01 - Data Description:** cleaning data, changing data type, treating missing values, check balance of data, and descriptive statistics.

+**Step 02 - Feature Engineering:** creating new features that may better explain the phenomenon.

+**Step 03 - Feature Filtering and Selection:** rows filtering and columns selection.

+**Step 04 - Exploratory Data Analysis (EDA):** univariate analysis, bivariate analysis (hypotheses test) and multivariate analysis.

+**Step 05 - Data Preprocessing:** rescaling, encoding and transformation.

+**Step 06 - Feature Selection:** removing high correlated features and using Boruta algorihtm with Random Forest Regressor to select the most relevant features.

+**Step 07 - Machine Learning Modelling:** testing and comparing Machine Learning models.

+**Step 08 - Hyperparameter Fine Tuning:** determining the parameters which maximize the model learning.

+**Step 09 - Business Performance:** translating the results into business.

+# 4. Top 4 Data Insights

+**H2.** The cases of heart diseases does not significantly depend on the height.

+**FALSE.** Smallers people are more prone to have heart diseases.

+**H4.** The cases of heart diseases does not significantly depend on the gender.

+**FALSE.** We have higher volume of female with heart disease.
+Additionally, female people are more prone to have heart disease.

+**H7.** The are more cases of heart diseases for people who smokes than for people who do not.

+**FALSE.** There are much more cases for people who do not smoke.
+Additionally, people who do not smoke are slightly more prone to have heart disease.

+**H8.** The are more cases of heart diseases for people who intakes alcohol than for people who do not.

+**FALSE.** There are more cases for people who do not intake alcohol.
+Additionally, they are slightly more prone to have heart disease.